-- 1.1 Corporate governance is the name given to the system by which Councils direct and control their functions.
-It is about ensuring that councils do the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner. - This report reviews the Council's Local Code of Corporate Governance and provides evidence of how the Council complies with the code.
-Delivering Good Governance in Local Government: Framework, published by CIPFA in association with Solace in 2007, set the standard for local authority governance in the UK.
-CIPFA and Solace reviewed the Framework in 2015 to ensure it remains 'fit for purpose' and published a revised edition in spring 2016.
-The new code places greater emphasis on relationships and behaviours between elected members and senior management; performance reporting; and council and service level plans. - 1.3 The code reflects the increased importance placed by the Council on self-assessment and activities involving greater scrutiny of services.
-It also links to the Best Value criteria where governance and accountability are key elements against which the Council is assessed. - 1.4 The evidence presented in Appendix 1 demonstrates that strong governance arrangements are in place within the Council and that Councillors and Officers are working together to lead and manage the Council in order to provide vital public services.
+- 1.1 Corporate governance is the name given to the system by which councils direct and control their functions.
+It is about ensuring that councils do the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner. - 1.2 This report reviews the Council's Local Code of Corporate Governance and provides evidence of how the Council complies with the code.
+Delivering Good Governance in Local Government: Framework, was refreshed in 2016 by CIPFA in association with Solace, the framework sets the standard for local authority governance in the UK. - 1.3 The evidence presented in Appendix 1 demonstrates that strong governance arrangements are in place within the Council and that Councillors and Officers are working together to lead and manage the Council in order to provide vital public services.